lolmaus/lolma.us/public/content/markdown-blocks/looking-for-job-en.md

 id: looking-for-job-en
 ---

-Looking for full-time remote job as a senior EmberJS dev, preferably with relocation perspectives.
+Looking for a full-time remote job as a senior EmberJS dev, preferably with relocation perspectives